Skip to main content

 stk apply plugin technical-writers/doc-template-app@3.0.0

 After that, complete all the inputs requested in the Plugin application in the terminal.
-Plugin files are generated in the current folder.
+The Plugin files are generated in the current folder.

 Isolated use of Actions